SimplexCC/sell-docs/source/includes/api-overview/_concepts.md

 Simplex provides a sandbox environment, which you use while developing and testing your integration.
 When you are ready to go live, you simply switch to the production environment.

-Environments are accessed with different URLs and require different API keys (see below).
+Environments are accessed with different URLs and require different API keys.

 ## API key ##